 The SEO Adventure Continues…

-And, before we leave you, a last reminder to not think of SEO in isolation.
+And, before we leave you, a last reminder to avoid thinking of SEO in isolation.
 Google ranks based on authority, trustworthiness and expertise across a number of areas, so getting a lot of positive mentions and shares on social media will also help, as will other sites mentioning you or linking to your content.

-Oh, and just once more for those at the back – these techniques are simple, and easy, but none of it will work without a brilliant base of content first.
-It’s really all about the journalism pals.
+And just once more for those at the back – these techniques are simple, and easy, but none of it will work without a brilliant base of content first.
+It’s still all about the journalism.